 You can use your cellphone when below freezing, but bring it inside to charge.
 The same goes for lithium packs: they need to be warmed before charging if they are located in places well below freezing.

 Electrical heating of the cells can accomplish this.
 Lithium batteries require a BMS (battery management system) which is a set of electronics that balance and protect the pack.
 This same BMS could easily trigger a warming circuit to use the charge energy to first warm the pack before charging starts.

 Future battery packs will soon offer this for cold weather and many custom builds have already added it.
 I personally added this protection to a battery bank I built out of a Tesla Model S car battery that you can read about here.

-Electric Cars already do this and is how they work in the cold weather.
-We drive a Chevy volt and it has a liquid cooled and heated circuit to keep the battery within its best operating limits.
+Electric cars already do this and that is how they work in cold weather.
+We drive a Chevy volt and it has a liquid-cooled and heated circuit to keep the battery within its best operating limits.
 Teslas and many other cars do the same.

 Battle Born Batteries even sells a heated wrap that can be used with any lithium battery when needed before charging.

 We have been living off-grid with lithium batteries as our primary storage medium for 4 years now and have dealt with freezing temperatures multiple times.
 We make sure to keep the batteries in enclosed compartments at all times, even though the compartments were not heated.

 One of the packs I built included electrical protections and used a heated pad that would kick on to warm the pack.
 The heated pad used the battery’s own power or solar energy.
 If the pack got too cold, temperature sensors would shut it off to protect it from charging.
 It was only a 40-watt heater, but it was more than enough to warm the small space to keep the battery within operating specs.

 For the Go North expedition, we installed the batteries in a non-heated compartment.
 Bleed heat from the adjacent heated space kept the temperature above 40 degrees, even if the temps were in the teens outside.